DiscipleTools/disciple-tools-theme/dt-import/CSV_IMPORT_DOCUMENTATION.md

-**"Invalid option for field"**: Check that dropdown values match available options **"Field does not exist"**: Verify field exists for the selected post type **"Connection not found"**: Ensure connected records exist or use valid IDs
+**"Invalid option for field"**: Check that dropdown values match available options **"Field does not exist"**: Verify field exists for the selected post type **"Connection not found"**: Ensure connected records exist or use valid IDs **"Connection skipped due to duplicate names"**: Multiple records exist with the same name - use record IDs instead

+### Connection Field Behavior

+When importing connection fields, the system processes each connection value as follows:

+1. **Numeric values** (e.g., `123`): Treated as record IDs - will link directly to the record with that ID
+2. **Text values** (e.g., `"John Smith"`): Searched by record name/title
+   - **Single match found**: Links to that existing record
+   - **No match found**: Creates a new record with that name
+   - **Multiple matches found**: **Skips that specific connection** (does not fail the entire row)

+**Example**: If your CSV has `"John Smith;Mary Johnson;456"` in a connection field:
+- `John Smith`: If 1 record found → connects to it; if 0 found → creates new; if 2+ found → skips
+- `Mary Johnson`: Processed independently with same logic
+- `456`: Links directly to record ID 456 (if it exists)

+The import will continue processing other connections and other fields even if some connections are skipped.

 ### Best Practices